patooworld/PWCloud/Contribution-points.md

 When set to true, the respective connection option will be rendered on the main connection dialog and not the Advanced Options window.

+### connectionProvider.connectionOptions.placeholder

+type: `string`

+The placeholder text to show in option control when it's value is empty.

 ### connectionProvider.connectionOptions.onSelectionChange

 type: `array`